 Tractor rollovers are the main cause of death on Canadian farms.
 Roll-over Protective Structures (ROPS) are known to fully protect operators in tractor rollovers (with seat belts 99% effective).
 Many deaths occur on older tractors because owners cannot justify the cost of ROPS (~$2,000) or cannot source ROPS for their older tractor.
 This program has the potential to significantly reduce farm fatalities by providing ROPS for older tractors at a cost of ~$200, thus filling a major gap.
 In this project, we will extend our engineering research to develop blueprints suitable for the majority of older tractors currently in use in Canada and follow this with an extensive pilot roll-out that will define the parameters for a National ROPS Program.
 The farmer-built ROPS roll-out will complement CASA activities and their proposed original equipment manufacturer/after-market ROPS project.
 The potential economic benefits are very significant.
 Equipping these tractors with ROPS will save lives and the economic burden associated with fatalities from tractor rollovers.
 This project will produce, through applied science and research, the expected result of further developing an existing pre-commercial agricultural product and a new process for implementation of the product.

-Knowledge translation for Activities 1 - 6
+Knowledge transfer for Activities 1 - 6